X

 03. How do I make a reservation?
 How and when do I pay?

-The easiest way to make a reservation is to contact us by telephone.
-You can also book online through our website.
-A non-refundable deposit is payable at the time of booking; if a reservation is made within 60 days, full payment is required.
+The easiest way to make a reservation is via our website; during office hours, you are also more than welcome to contact us by telephone.
+A non-refundable deposit is payable at the time of booking; if a reservation is made within 90 days, full payment is required.
 Some trips require a larger deposit.
 If international airline bookings require a non-refundable payment in order to secure space or the lowest available fare, we will require an increase in deposit equal to the cost of the ticket(s).
 Early enrolment is always encouraged as group size is limited and some trips require greater preparation time.
 Once we have received your deposit, we will confirm your space and send you a confirmation package containing your trip itinerary, any visa/travel permit related documents, invoice, clothing and equipment recommendations, general information on your destination(s), and forms for you to complete, sign and return to us.
 Your air e-tickets (if applicable), final hotel list, final trip itinerary, and instructions on how to join your tour, will be sent approximately 2-3 weeks prior to departure.

 04. What about cancellations, refunds, and transfers?